-ACE Military Registry Transcripts including AARTS (Army); SMART (Navy and Marine Corp); CCAF (Air Force); and CARTS (Coast Guard) can be considered.
-The student must request that the transcript be sent to Enrollment Services or electronically to: electronicreceipts@yc.edu.
-For more information:
+ACE Military Registry Transcripts including AARTS (Army); SMART (Navy and Marine Corp); CCAF (Air Force and Space Force); and CARTS (Coast Guard) can be considered.
+The student must request that the transcript be sent to the YC Registrar's Office or electronically to: electronicreceipts@yc.edu.
+For more information: consult http://aarts.army.mil/ (check the information on "Related Links/Referrals" for other military branches of service).

-Credit awarded is not necessarily transferable to other institutions, and may impact financial aid awards.
+• Credit awarded is not necessarily transferable to other institutions and may impact financial aid awards.
 Students should meet with a financial aid advisor prior to pursuing assessment of military training.